 How boundaries improve your intimate relationship

-You are a different person from your partner, and therefore you have different needs.
 Healthy boundaries allow both of you to express and take responsibility for your individual needs.
 The process of establishing boundaries allows you to learn more about and build intimacy with each other.

 How to have good boundaries in your relationship